 The shipping and handling requirements pose the greatest challenge for many sellers.
 You’ll have to do the following every time someone makes a purchase:

 If any one of those things goes wrong, you could get a black mark against one or more of the eBay TRS metrics.
-Sadly, the blame will sometimes land on you when your carrier screws up colossally (which is part of why eBay gives you a few chances).
+Sadly, the blame will sometimes land on you when your carrier screws up colossally.
 Just make sure you’re never the one responsible for these things going wrong and you should have no trouble maintaining Top Rated Seller status.

 If you start making so many sales that you and/or your team can’t keep up with shipping, consider some of the ecommerce shipping solutions out there.
 You can find anything from software that makes it easier to services that take over all your shipping and handling for you.

-Once you master these basics of shipping on time, the one-business-day shipping required to make your listings Top Rated Plus won’t seem that tough.
+Once you master these basics of shipping on time, the one-business-day handling required to win the Top Rated Plus badge won’t seem that tough.

 You also need to keep careful track of your inventory.
 When you cancel a transaction because you’re sold out, it counts toward your order defect rate.
-If it happens on more than one in 50 purchases, you’ll cease to be a TRS even if you’ve done everything else perfectly.
+If it happens on more than two cases in an evaluation period or more than one in 200 purchases, you’ll cease to be a TRS.
+This is true even if you’ve done everything else perfectly.

 You can get help with this as with anything else.
-Inventory management software like ecomdash can track your stock levels for your eBay listings, as well as listings on other sites like Amazon at the same time.
+Inventory management software like ecomdash can track your stock levels for your eBay listings.
+Even better, they can track listings on other sites like Amazon at the same time.
 Definitely worth it if you find your order defect rate climbing to dangerous levels!

-If you make a reasonable number of sales each year and run your business professionally, you should have no trouble becoming an eBay Top Rated Seller.
-Then you get to enjoy lower fees, higher search rankings, and greater customer trust.
+If you make a reasonable number of sales each year and run your business well, you should have no trouble becoming an eBay Top Rated Seller.
+Then you get to enjoy lower fees and greater customer trust.
 Kick your operation into high gear and go get it!

 P.S.
 Don’t forget to share this article with your team and your business partners so they understand what you’re working toward.
 Explaining your course to the crew keeps everyone rowing in the same direction.